Learning fit

 • instructor assessment

-• current availability checks
+• current checks

 • weather and site suitability